OISF/suricata/doc/userguide/rules/enip-keyword.rst

 enip.cip_extendedstatus
 -----------------------

-Match on the cip extended status if any (one of them in case of multiple service packet).
+Match on the cip extended status, if any is present.
+For multiple service packet, will match on any of the seen statuses.
 It uses a 16-bit unsigned integer as value.

 Examples::